rock-core/rock-and-syskit/source/components/geometric_transformations.html.md

 part](../component_networks/geometric_transformations.html) dealt with system-level concerns.

-This part deals discusses how it is handled at the component level.
+This part presents how it is handled at the component level.
 </div>
 {: .note}